How to Live the Perfect Life (Biblical Guide to Fulfillment & Purpose)

 Truthfully, at this point in my life, I felt like my Christian walk was a fraud—fake and unimpressive—all because of one thing: lack of faith.

 Here I was, going to church since childhood.
 I had given up so much to see what God had for me—jobs, opportunities, relationships, time, just to name a few.
 I won’t get too personal, but I had made real sacrifices.
 And yet, I wasn’t seeing the life I believed was possible—the one God kept promising.
-Then it hit me.
-I realized something important.
-Fear, worry, and control were the very things hindering me from having the life God wants me to have.

 Yes, these responses and coping behaviors were generational, adopted and reinforced over time.
-But I held the key—the axe—to break that chain and cycle to step into the freedom God gives (Bible Gateway, 2 Corinthians 3:17; John 8:31–32, 36; Galatians 5:13; Colossians 2:13–15; Isaiah 61:1; Psalm 119:45; Psalm 118:5).
+But I held the key—the axe—to break that chain and cycle to step into the freedom God gives (2 Corinthians 3:17; John 8:31–32, 36; Galatians 5:13; Colossians 2:13–15; Isaiah 61:1; Psalm 119:45; Psalm 118:5).

 My attitude of disappointment—my “enough is enough” moment—wasn’t toward God, because truthfully, He had already done enough.
 He laid it all out for me, right there in front of my face and now the ball was in my court.
 I had to do my part now: simply trust Him and move out of the way.